Do you need a child performance licence?

 - If the child lives outside of Birmingham you should apply to the local authority where the child’s parents pay council tax

-- If the child lives outside of the UK and your business or organisation is not in Birmingham, please apply to the local authority where you are based
+- If the child lives outside of the UK and your business or organisation is not in Birmingham, you need to apply to the local authority where you are based

 - We only licence children who live in Birmingham (Find out which local authority you need to apply to)